 Wei Ding, Franz Baumdicker and Richard A. Neher

-Horizontal transfer, gene loss, and gene duplication result in dynamic bacterial genomes subject to a complex mixture of different modes of evolution.
-Closely related strains can differ in the presence or absence of many genes, and the total number of distinct genes found in a set of related isolates -- the pan-genome -- is often many times larger than the genome of individual isolates.
-We have developed a pipeline for pan-genome analysis and a web-based visualization software for interactive exploration of the pan-genome.
-The visualization allows rapid filtering of and searching for genes.
-For each gene cluster, panX displays an alignment, a phylogenetic tree, maps mutations within that cluster to the branches of the tree, and infers loss and gain of genes on the core-genome phylogeny.
-PanX is available at http://pangenome.de.
-User generated pan-genomes can be visualized either using a custom web-server or by serving panX locally as stand-alone browser-based application.
+Horizontal transfer, gene loss, and duplication result in dynamic bacterial genomes shaped by a complex mixture of different modes of evolution.
+Closely related strains can differ in the presence or absence of many genes, and the total number of distinct genes found in a set of related isolates—the pan-genome—is often many times larger than the genome of individual isolates.
+We have developed a pipeline that efficiently identifies orthologous gene clusters in the pan-genome.
+This pipeline is coupled to a powerful yet easy-to-use web-based visualization for interactive exploration of the pan-genome.
+The visualization consists of connected components that allow rapid filtering and searching of genes and inspection of their evolutionary history.
+For each gene cluster, panX displays an alignment, a phylogenetic tree, maps mutations within that cluster to the branches of the tree and infers gain and loss of genes on the core-genome phylogeny.
+PanX is available at pangenome.de.
+Custom pan-genomes can be visualized either using a web server or by serving panX locally as a browser-based application.